The 24-fret Strat exists, and it's a Charvel

 "Gee, I wish Fender would make a 24-fret Strat..."

 In reality, Charvel has been making 24-fret Strat style guitars for a long time now.
 How can they get away with such a Fender-looking guitar?
 It's because the parent company of Charvel is, you guessed it, Fender itself.
 This basically means that Charvel can borrow designs from Fender.
-More importantly, if Fender were to ever built a 24-fret Stratocaster guitar, the Charvel DK24 is pretty much exactly what the guitar would be.
+More importantly, if Fender were to ever build a 24-fret Stratocaster guitar, the Charvel DK24 is pretty much exactly what the guitar would be.

 The DK24 is a Dinky alder body (yes, Jackson, whose parent company is also Fender) that has a "speed neck" with rolled fingerboard edges, 25.5" scale length, jumbo fret wire, TUSQ nut, 1.6875" nut width, Stratocaster headstock, urethane neck finish, "caramelized maple" fingerboard with compound 12-to-16 inch radius.
 Pickups are all Seymour Duncan with the bridge being a super-hot SH-10B and the middle and neck being "flat Strat" style.
 Standard 5-way switch and master volume and master tone controls.
 The knobs are literally the same as on the Stratocaster.
 The bridge is a Gotoh custom 510.
 Tuners are Charvel die-cast locking.